vaslabs/balcony/README.md

 5. The CLI allows incremental builds given that rules have been specified on how to reuse artifacts from previous builds.

-6. Artifacts generated from successful builds on any code state A must be indistinguishable and this is enforced.
+6. Artifacts generated from successful builds on any code state A must be indistinguishable and this must be enforced.
-For example if code is on commit afe123 and build 0cafed and 1caded were executed and were successful , should generate artifacts that have the same SHA256 .
-Otherwise all builds are marked as failed.

 7. The CLI recognises environments and can link different libraries or files for each environment.
 This aims to solve the `configuration` problem and make it possible to inject configurations using the underlying language.